BradleyCodeU/bradleycodeu.github.io/_wd/forms/JoinClub.md

   - Add an email type input
     - Set the id attribute to emailAddy.
   - br
   - Create a label that says "5.
+Favorite Color"
+      - Set the for attribute to favColor.
+    - Add a color type input
+      - Set the id attribute to favColor.
+    - br
+  - Create a label that says "6.
 Subscribe to our Daily Newsletter"
     - Set the for attribute to subscribe.
   - Add a checkbox
     - Set the id attribute to subscribe.